-The Captain or any other authorized person will refuse to take on board any Craft a person who in the Captains opinion may constitute a hazard either to the safety of the vessel or to the safety of the other persons on board the Craft, or who in the Captain's opinion, may be a nuisance or annoyance to other passengers.
+The Captain or any other authorised person will refuse to take on board any Craft a person who in the Captain’s opinion may constitute a hazard either to the safety of the vessel or to the safety of the other persons on board the Craft, or who in the Captain's opinion, may be a nuisance or annoyance to other passengers.

 In the interests of security, all passengers must accompany their baggage on the Craft on which they are travelling and ensure that no items are left unattended at any time.
 Hovertravel does not accept liability for left luggage and/or provide for left luggage facilities.

 Each individual bag must not weigh more than 30kgs.
-Each passenger is allowed to carry 1 suitcase plus 1 carry on bag.
-Any item found to be over and above the limit will be liable for an additional excess luggage fee or carried as cargo and subject to our cross Solent freight rates.
+Each passenger is allowed to carry 1 suitcase plus 1 carry-on bag.
+Any item found to be over and above the limit will be liable for an additional excess luggage fee per item and subject to our cross Solent freight rates.
 This is subject to Hovertravel’s discretion.

 Hovertravel will have the right to inspect the contents of any parcel or package and will not be bound to receive or forward any parcels or packages the contents of which shall not be declared at the time of being tendered.
-Hovertravel reserves the right to require the unloading of the whole or any part of the load of any vehicle if in the opinion of Hovertravel's employees or agents it is necessary to do so in the interests of safety or convenience of handling and no liability is accepted by Hovertravel in such event.
 Hovertravel reserves the right to refuse carriage.

 Hovertravel does not offer long-term storage facilities (Long-term being over and above 24hrs).

-If during the journey, your baggage is lost or damaged, you must advise a member of our staff on arrival and compete a ‘Damage Report Form’.
-You report will then be investigated and Hovertravel will respond within 28days.
-In the case of loss or damage of part of the consignment, the weight is to be taken into account whilst determining Hovertravel’s limit of liability it shall only be the actual weight of the package or packages concerned.
+If during the journey, your baggage and other Goods is lost or damaged, you must advise a member of our staff on arrival and complete a ‘Damage Report Form’.
+Your report will then be investigated and Hovertravel will respond within 28 days..
 Claims shall be subject to proof of value.

-To the maximum extent permitted by law, Hovertravel’s liability for loss or damage to or in connection with the goods shall in all circumstances and in every respect be limited to £50 per passenger ticket or bill of lading.
+To the maximum extent permitted by law, Hovertravel’s liability for loss or damage to baggage (including contents) and other Goods shall in all circumstances and in every respect be limited to £50 per passenger ticket.

-We cannot accept liability for claims that are made once you have left our premises or in the event of loss or damage to baggage which is not permitted for carriage.
-Please refer to Clause 25 with regards to our recommendations for travel insurance.
+We do not accept liability for claims that are made once you have left our premises or in the event of loss or damage to baggage or other Goods which is not permitted for carriage.
+Please refer to Clause 24 with regards to our recommendations for travel insurance.
 Any responsibility we have to your Goods ends as soon as your Goods are off the Craft safely.
 If for any reason, unless the cause is a fault on our part, your Goods are not disembarked at the end of the journey, your Goods may be returned at our discretion to the port of departure or, taken to another port with you being charged the appropriate fee in each case.

 Items found or handed in as lost property will be held for 30 days and either disposed of or forwarded to charity.

-Bikes stored at either terminals or transported on our craft do so at the risk of the owner.
-Hovertravel are not liable for any loss or damage what so ever on bikes left on the premises or while being transported in the panniers.
-All passengers and users of bikes are asked to provide the necessary security and packing to protect the bikes while stored or transported in hovercraft panniers.
-Bikes are carried at a first come first serve basis.
+Bikes stored at either terminals or transported on our Craft are done so at the risk of the owner.
+Hovertravel is not liable for any loss or damage to bikes left on the premises or while being transported in the Craft.
+Transportation of a bike is subject to the owner providing the necessary security and packing to protect the bike while stored or transported in the Craft.
+Bikes are carried subject to space and on a first come first serve basis.

-We do not accept dangerous Goods for carriage in passenger baggage including camping gas and any item that requires an external fuel supply such as but not limited to, chains saws, lawn mowers.
+We do not accept dangerous Goods for carriage in passenger baggage including camping gas and any item that requires an external fuel supply such as but not limited to, chains saws and lawn mowers.